St. Petersburg Personal Injury Lawyer

 One of the most important decisions you will have to make is selecting a personal injury attorney to represent you.
 Insurance companies base their decisions on whether to settle and how much to offer in part on the experience, determination and resources of the injury victim’s attorney.
 When they see they are up against an established law firm with a record of success, they are much more likely to settle for an appropriate amount in a timely fashion.
 If not, you have a lawyer on your side who is ready to take the matter to court if necessary to see that you are fully and fairly compensated for your injuries.

-Choose Meros, Smith, Brennan & Brennan, P.A., to represent you after a car accident or other personal injury.
+Choose Meros, Smith, Brennan, Brennan and Gregg, P.A., to represent you after a car accident or other personal injury.
 Our St. Petersburg personal injury lawyers take on the task of securing your financial recovery so you can concentrate on getting better and putting your life back in order.

 Comprehensive St. Petersburg Personal Injury Practice